Artist Credit: Kenta Miyakawa

 • Join membership at www.asai.org

-• Maximum 4MB file size (Larger images may be requested for publication)
+• Maximum 4MB file-size (Larger images may be requested for publication)

 • Images may be any pixel dimensions

-• Please name images as lastname-firstname-01, lastname-firstname-02, etc
+• Images must be named as lastname-firstname-01, lastname-firstname-02, etc

 Entry Process & Checklist